 Volunteers at the Rogue Valley Genealogy Society have been collecting marriage records and wedding/anniversary announcements for Jackson County for many years.
-Marriage records are for the years 1853-1970 and wedding/anniversary announcements are for the years 1942-2011.
+Marriage records are for the years 1853-1970 and wedding/anniversary announcements are for the years 1942 to the present.
 Marriage records were gathered from the Jackson County Courthouse and wedding/anniversary announcements were gathered from Jackson County Periodicals.
 The indexes for these are now on our website.

 If we have copies of the marriage records in our library, you can obtain your own copy of our copy of the actual marriage courthouse record from us for $10.
 This holds true for Marriage Books 1-25 (1853-1956).

 NOTE: Marriage Books 26-30 contain only the affidavit--not the "marriage certificate".
 The affidavit has the names of the bride and groom, the date, the name of a person acquainted with each, the "marriage certificate" number, and the numbers for any consent forms filed for underage persons.
 Because we are supplying only the marriage affidavit, our charge for copies from Marriage Books 26-30 is just $5.
 Because we must make a special trip to the courthouse and also pay a fee, our charge for a copy of both the affidavit and the certificate for the years covered by these books is $15.